tiny-dancer/notes/runiac_origin_story.md.1.md

 We kicked everything off 'right' with highly mature CI/CD practices with everything configured as code.
 Following the success of doing this in another team, we went all in on Jenkins with highly sophisticated groovy pipelines with a custom YAML configuration interface.

-We dove head first re-creating 100% fully automated deployments progressing through a single continuous delivery pipeline deploying to the same terraform code with different variables to each environment.
+In short time we had fully automated deployments progressing through a single continuous delivery pipeline deploying the same terraform code with different variables to each environment.
 Pull requests were deploying changes to an ephemeral environment specific to the pull request ensuring every merged pull request had a functioning deployment and living environment.
 As part of this pull request pipeline we would go as far as pre-baking the PR environment to match production, therefore each merged pull request was proven to be successful in deploying to an environment matching prod.

 We could barely make progress.